zx80/json-schema-utils/README.md

 jsu-stats tests/*.schema.json
 ```

-This scripts is extracted from [JSON Schema Stats](https://github.com/clairey-zx81/json-schema-stats).
+This script is extracted from [JSON Schema Stats](https://github.com/clairey-zx81/json-schema-stats)
+which has been update to depend on this module.

 ## JSON Prettyprinter